mjedmonds/mjedmonds.github.io/CS80/notes_md/ch18_databases.md

 ## What is a database?

-- Each table contains a columdn with **primary keys**.
+- Each table contains a column with **primary keys**.
 Each row has a unique value for the primary key\'s column
   - This guarantees that each row has at least one unique value
   - Means we can identify and access a row uniquely
   - Examples of primary keys: ID numbers, social security numbers, etc